Publero/PubleroAppleMobileBundle/README.md

 [![Build Status](https://secure.travis-ci.org/Publero/PubleroAppleMobileBundle.png?branch=master)](http://travis-ci.org/Publero/PubleroAppleMobileBundle)

-The PubleroAppleMobileBundle adds support for verifying InApp purchases and managers for AppStore tiers.
+This bundle provides functionality for veryifying InApp purchases on Apple iOS devices (iPhone and iPad).
+It also provides managers to work with
+AppStore tiers.
+You can access AppStore tier in all currencies which Apple supports to this day (you can access both: price and proceed).

 Features:

 - PriceMatrix managers (for all 6 currencies currently supported by Apple)
 - StoreReceipt verification and handling

-**Caution:** This bundle is under development.
-Not everything is unittested yet and some features are missing (AES crypter for example).

 Documentation
 -------------